kelvinlockwood/kelvinlockw.xyz/beneath-the-tip-of-the-nft-iceberg.md

 ---
 title: Taking product builders beneath the tip of the ‘NFT iceberg’
 description: There is so much more to Non-fungible tokens than meets the eye
-date: 2021-04-18
+date: 2021-04-18T00:00:00.000Z
 tags:
   - blockchain
   - ethereum
   - nfts
 layout: layouts/article.njk
 banner:
-  description: NFTs have risen to prominence, but it's just the tip of the iceberg!
+  description: 'NFTs have risen to prominence, but it''s just the tip of the iceberg!'
+published: true
 ---
 The entire market capitalisation of cryptocurrency is now greater than $2 trillion.
 Meanwhile, Bitcoin has become the 6th largest currency in the world with more money in circulation than the British pound sterling.